keenanwoodall/EditorGenerator/README.md

 # EditorGenerator
-A tool that generates custom editors in Unity for an script that is a subclass of `MonoBehaviour` or `ScriptableObject`.
+A tool that generates custom editors in Unity for a script that is a subclass of `MonoBehaviour` or `ScriptableObject`.

 This is my first foray in code generation, so my code (as well as the generated code) is pretty ugly right now and will probably break easily.
-This is more of an intitial proof of concept.
+This is more of an intitial proof of concept than a finished tool.

 ## How to use
 1. Open the Editor Generator window from the "Tools/Editor Generator" menu item.